GWilloughby99/Hate-Crime-in-football/README.md

 Another function I used was **IF**.

-After a cleaned the arrests sheet, I created a new column next to the latest figures.
+After I cleaned the arrests sheet, I created a new column next to the latest figures.
 I titled it 'improvement from last year?'.

 I used the following algorithm: =IF(D5<C5,"Reduction","Increase")